 The high omega-3 content in caviar also has significant implications for reproductive health.
 Reduced DHA levels often lead to low sperm quality and cause male fertility problems.
 Eating caviar boosts omega-3 levels in the body, which helps produce high-quality sperm and increase the sperm count.
 As a result, this improves fertility in men with reproductive problems.

 How to Eat Caviar

-Caviar is traditionally served as an appetizer.
-It is also often used as a spread or a garnish.
+Caviar was traditionally served as an appetizer.
+People often use it as a spread or a garnish.
 Garnishes usually enrich the flavor and caviar-eating experience.
 Some common caviar garnishes include raw chopped onions, hard-boiled eggs, chives, sour cream, lemon wedges, parsley, creme fraiche, blinis, and sandwich with butter.
-In Russia, caviar is served with high-quality vodka.
+In Russia, caviar gets served with high-quality vodka.
 It is also common for people to take caviar with a glass of champagne.

-Caviar should be served chilled.
+One should should serve caviar in a chilled form.
 You should generally avoid using metallic spoons when serving and eating caviar.
 Using metallic objects can cause the roe to acquire a metallic taste.
-On this note, a mother-of-pearl spoon is recommended for a fulfilling caviar-eating experience.
+On this note, a mother-of-pearl spoon is highly recommended for a fulfilling caviar-eating experience.
 It helps preserve the delicate caviar flavor.
 The mother-of-pearl spoon is usually made of nacre (the iridescent inner shell layer from mollusks).